What is this study about?

 Regardless of which group you’re placed in, you will continue having regular follow-up visits with your cardiologist over the course of four years, aligning with the traditional standard of care.

-In addition to these regular visits, there are a few study-specific items you will be asked to complete:
+In addition to these regular visits, there are a few study-specific items you will be asked to perform:

 • Complete a questionnaire about your symptoms and overall quality of life